abdulmalikjalloh/Python-Intro/README.md

 - Arithmetic Expression.

-  - Arithmetic expressions evaluates to a number.
+  - Arithmetic expressions evaluates to a number, therefore uou must thing about BIDMAS(evaluated in order of precedence) when using it in python.
+    - B - brackets
+    - I - indices
+    - D - division
+    - M - multiplication
+    - A - addition
+    - S - subtract
   - Arithmetic operators.
     - (+) plus operator.
     - (-) subtraction operator.